raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ![DPI Alternate GPIO function](dpi-altfn2.png)

-For more detailed pinning information (what alternate functions are available on which GPIO) use the raspi-gpio tool on a recent Raspbian distribution with the funcs argument to dump the alternate function table.

-Note that there are varous ways that the colour values can be presented on the DPI output pins in either 565, 666 or 24-bit modes (see the following table and the `otutput_format` part of the `dpi_output_format` parameter below):
+Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666 or 24-bit modes (see the following table and the `otutput_format` part of the `dpi_output_format` parameter below):

 ![DPI Colour Ouptut](dpi-packing.png)